-Leave both the User Name field and the Password field blank and click OK.
+As there is no default User name or Password, click OK to proceed.
 This will open the Web-based user interface.
-The Switch management features available in the web-based manager are explained below.
+The Switch management features available in the Web-based manager are explained below.

 Web-based User Interface

 The user interface provides access to various Switch configuration and management screens, allows the user to view performance statistics, and permits graphical monitoring of the system status.